mrblack360/PSAIMS/README.md

 # PSAIMS

 Primary School Academic Information Management System, PSAIMS makes it easy to collect, process, analyse and disseminate Tanzanian based primary school academic information.
-PSAIMS works with students information and is used by teachers to evaluate and grade students's performances.
+PSAIMS works with students information and is used by teachers to evaluate and grade students's performances as well as providing a report for it.

 ## Documentation